TalhaMRao/Custom-GUI-for-Youtube-Downloader/README.md

 To use with GUI:

-git clone to local folder.
-cd into the GUI for Youtube Downloader folder. run python gui.py
+git clone to where you want to launch GUI.\n cd into the GUI for Youtube Downloader folder.\n run python gui.py\n
 Enjoy!

 - [INSTALLATION](#installation)